Part-Time Undergraduate Studies

 Course offerings and registration forms are available on the Registrar's Office website.
-Registration may be completed in person, by mail or by FAX at the Office of the Registrar.
-Continuing students may register via the Web for a limited time each semester.
-Registration dates and procedures are listed online.
+Registration is completed by submitting the electronic forms.
+Currently enrolled students may register via Student Planning within their scheduled window each semester.
 Students should check course descriptions for any specific prerequisites prior to registering.

 Accelerated Online Courses

 Part-time students may be able to complete some requirements more rapidly and shorten the path to their degrees with these options.
-A very limited number of accelerated, online and Saturday courses are offered during the fall and spring semesters.
+A limited number of accelerated (seven-week) online courses are offered year round.

 Alumni and seniors (65 and older) may audit courses on a space-available basis.
-The student is responsible for the registration fee and any lab or course fees.
+The student is responsible for the registration fee and any technology fees.
 In addition, seniors may take courses for credit, on a space-available basis, by paying the registration fee and any technology fees.
 Questions should be directed to the Registrar’s Office.

 Bachelor of Arts and Bachelor of Science

 Part-time Admission Procedures

 Adult students starting college for the first time, returning to school after an absence, or considering transferring to the College of Arts and Sciences or the Schools of Business, Communications, Engineering or Health Sciences should contact the Office of Part-time Admissions at 203-582-8612 for an appointment at any time of the year to discuss the courses or programs offered by Quinnipiac.

 Applications for admission may be obtained from the Quinnipiac website.
 The admissions requirements for undergraduate applicants listed in this catalog are the same for part-time candidates, with the following exceptions: